ellcrys/cocoon/readme.md

 ## 1. What is Cocoon

 Cocoon is a smart contract engine that is designed to be fast, scalable and built on everyday technologies we use and love.
-It is centralized and includes a distributed, chained ledger called a TransactionChain (TxChain).
+It is centralized and includes a distributed, chained ledger called a TransactionChain (Store).
 Our motives for building a centralized smart contract platform are as follows:

 ### 1.1 Scalablity: